xxDRV/hydra/README.md

   <p align="center">
     <strong>⚠️WARNING: Hydra's code doesn't contain any bit of copyrighted content, as well as links to such materials⚠️</strong>
-    All scraping is done on end-user machine and we don't take responsibility for user actions.
+    <br>All scraping is done on end-user machine and we don't take responsibility for user actions.
-    Hydra is a non-profit project created for research purposes.
+    <br>Hydra is a non-profit project created for research purposes.
   </p>

 <br>